 Limited Services Today At Molino Tax Collector Office; No Concealed Licenses

-The Escambia County Tax Collector Office in Molino will be offering limited services on Friday due to “unforeseen staffing issues”.
+The Escambia County Tax Collector Office in Molino is offering limited services on Tuesday due to staffing issues

 He said service times may be delayed on other services, but they will be working as fast as possible with a limited staff.